Gov. Brian Kemp (R) Signs Restrictive S.B. 202

-The bill originally passed the state Senate as a two-page clarification on who can be sent an absentee ballot, but ballooned in size to become a massive voter suppression bill after Republicans in the Georgia state House tacked on a 93-page substitution before a key committee vote.
-The bill then passed the Republican-led House, returned to the state Senate for approval of the substitution and then moved to Kemp’s desk.
+The bill originally passed the state Senate as a two-page clarification on who can be sent an absentee ballot, but ballooned in size to become a massive voter suppression bill after Republicans in the state House tacked on a 93-page substitution before a key committee vote.
+The bill then passed the Republican-led state House, returned to the state Senate for approval of the substitution and then moved to Kemp’s desk.

 In his press conference this evening, Kemp stated, “With Senate Bill 202, Georgia will take another step towards ensuring our elections are secure, accessible and fair.”